-6. Disengage the blade clutch and put the FSC in the NEUTRAL-PARK position before starting the engine (an ignition interlock switch normally prevents starting of the machine if these controls are in the OPERATING position).
+6. Disengage the blade clutch, put the FSC in the NEUTRAL-PARK position and engage the Parking Brake before starting the engine (an ignition interlock switch normally prevents starting of the machine if these controls are in the OPERATING position).

 - Do not operate machine if the operator presence safety switch system is not working.
-Verify proper operation by having the operator lift off the seat with the engine running and moving two controls, one at a time; (1) Move the FSC lever out of the NEUTRAL-PARK position, and (2) Engage the PTO Clutch.
-Moving either control should stop the engine after a 1/2 second delay. - Do not run the engine in a confined area without adequate ventilation.
+Verify proper operation by having the operator lift off the seat with the engine running and moving three controls, one at a time; (1) Move the FSC lever out of the NEUTRAL-PARK position, (2) Engage the PTO Clutch, and (3) Disengage the Parking Brake.
+Moving any of these controls should stop the engine after a 1/2 second delay. - Do not run the engine in a confined area without adequate ventilation.
 Exhaust fumes are hazardous and can be deadly. - Do not carry passengers maximum seating capacity is one (1) person. - 10.
 Watch for holes, rocks, and roots in the terrain and for other hidden hazards.
 When mowing tall grass, mow higher than desired to expose any hidden obstacles.
 Then, clean the area and mow to the desired height. - 11.
 Avoid sudden starts or stops.
 Before backing the machine up, look to the rear to be sure no one is behind the machine.
 Watch carefully for traffic when crossing or working near roadways. - 12.
 When moving forward, do not suddenly put the tractor in reverse by rapidly pulling on the steering levers, especially when going downhill, as this can lift the tractor tail wheel off the ground and set up a bucking motion due to operator overcontrol.
 If bucking does occur, immediately stop the bucking action by pulling the Forward Speed Control (FSC) lever into the NEUTRAL-PARK position. - 13.
 Disengage the blade drive when transporting the machine across drives, sidewalks, etc. Never raise the mower deck while blades are rotating.